reneburghardt/reneburghardt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD student at the University of Göttingen, under the primary supervision of <a href="https://sinzlab.org/">Fabian Sinz</a>.
+My research interests lie at the intersection of artificial intelligence and neuroscience, focusing on understanding the mammalian brain through computational approaches.

 I earned my M.Sc. in Applied Data Science from the University of Göttingen in 2024, where my research focused on latent variable models to study inter-area brain communication.
 Before that, I completed my B.Sc. in Computer Science at Humboldt University of Berlin in 2019.